Nuts and bolts of supersymmetry: Non-linear mechanics of topological chains

-{\it Mechanical analogue of polyacetylene} To make the exposition more concrete, we present our general calculational framework in the context of a quasi one-dimensional mechanism inspired by the organic molecule polyacetylene \cite{kanelubensky,Bryan}.
-A Lego realization shown in Fig.\ 1 consists of a dimerized arrangement of (yellow) rigid rotors of length $r$ separated by a distance $a$ and constrained to rotate about fixed pivot points (white bolts).
-The local orientation of each rotor with respect to the $\hat{z}$-axis is denoted by $\theta(x)$ and its projection by $\phi(x)=r \sin{\theta(x)}$.
-These rigid pendula are coupled by (gray) bars that can be viewed as Hookean springs with elastic constant $k$.
-There is exactly one fewer constraint than degrees of freedom in the chain, thus there is one zero-energy mode \cite{Calladine}.
-The isostatic condition is exactly fulfilled by putting the chain on a ring.
-Once an edge is created, a zero-energy edge mode and associated mechanism arise.
+Before discussing the supersymmetric field theory, we briefly review the relation between zero energy modes and nonlinear mechanisms for a quasi one-dimensional mechanism, see Fig.\ (\ref{Kink}) \cite{kanelubensky,Bryan}.
+This realization consists of a periodically repeating, dimerized unit of green rigid rotors (alternately pointing up and down), each of length $r$ separated by a distance $a$ and constrained to rotate about fixed white bolts.
+The local orientation of each rotor with respect to the vertical is denoted by $\theta(x)$ and their horizontal projection by $u(x)=r \sin{\theta(x)}$.
+The rigid rotors are coupled to their nearest neighbors through orange bars that can be viewed as Hookean springs with elastic constant $k\rightarrow \infty$.
+There is exactly one fewer constraint than degrees of freedom in the chain, thus by Eq.\ (\ref{eq1}) there is exactly one zero-energy mode \cite{footnote2}.
+If we denote by $\bar{\theta}$ the angle that the rotors make with the vertical in the initial uniform configuration (assumed positive in the clockwise sense), then the zero energy mode will be localized to the left edge if $\bar{\theta}<0$ or right edge if $\bar{\theta}>0$.

-The zero mode is not merely localized at the edge \cite{Bryan}.
-It can propagate down the chain if the joints at the base are sequentially activated by motors, gravity (if tilted) or simply by hand.
-As a result, the zero mode will move, without deploying the whole structure, at a speed determined by the external driving.
-Fig.\ 1 (a-b) shows that the moving zero mode is coupled to a moving soliton, separating left- and right-leaning rotors, in analogy to polyacetylene where the electron hops by coupling to a moving domain wall in the bond distortion \cite{ssh}.